 The invariants are then defined as follows.
 The first invariant $c$ is the magnitude of the vector $\vect{c}$ along the tangent:

 This invariant is referred to as the \textit{object invariant} since it relates to the object.
 For example, $c$ can represent the magnitude of the translational or rotational velocity vector of the object, or the magnitude of the force or moment vector applied to the object.
-The vector $\vect{c}$ can be found from the object invariant $c$ as:
+The vector $\vect{c}$ can be retrieved from the object invariant $c$ using:

 The second and third invariants $\omega_{\kappa}$ and $\omega_{\tau}$ govern the first-order kinematics of the local FS frame\footnote{The relation between \eqref{eq:kin_R} and the Frenet-Serret equation as usually presented in literature is derived in the appendix.}: